-The laid back island of San Cristobal is a fantastic place to spend a free day in the Galapagos Islands.
-The main town of Puerto Baquerizo Moreno is a fun spot to mix and mingle, find a bite to eat or grab a drink at sunset.
+The laid back island of San Cristobal is a fantastic place to spend a free day or two in the Galapagos Islands.
+The main town of Puerto Baquerizo Moreno is a fun spot to mix and mingle, find a bite to eat or grab a sundowner cocktail or beer.
+On top of that, some of the finest Galapagos beaches are to be found dotted along the San Cristobal coast - the perfect spots to surf, snorkel or relax a few hours away.
+With it's own airport and daily flights from mainland Ecuador, San Cristobal island and Puerto Baquerizo Moreno town are within easy reach for a Galapagos adventure.

 A ten-minute walk from town, across the Street from the university, Playa Mann Beach is a great spot for swimming, sunbathing and snorkeling, or just to have a beer while enjoying the sunset in the company of the cutest sea lions that usually rest there.
 There are also food stalls here that serve set menus with views out over the sea.